ppc64le-cloud/knative-tkn-upstream-ci/docs/knative/testing-local-using-kind.md

 #export EVENTING_NAMESPACE=knative-eventing
 #export BROKER_CLASS=Kafka
 ```
+Most common variables for different Knative projects are included in the `.env` file in commented form.
+Uncomment and modify them as needed based on your testing requirements.

 ### 5. Start testing/debugging

 Run `debug-knative.py` program to setup the KinD (1 master, 1 worker nodes).
-It will automatically run the admustment scripts for debugging.
+It will automatically run the adjustment scripts for debugging.
 It will also create and provide a container with testing/debugging environment.

 ```bash
 $ ./debug-knative.py